-The Company has designated its cash and cash equivalents, amounts receivable and deposits as loans and receivables and accounts payable and accrued liabilities and note payable as other financial liabilities.
+The Company has designated its cash and cash equivalents, amounts receivable, deposits and share subscriptions receivable as loans and receivables and accounts payable and accrued liabilities and note payable as other financial liabilities.

-The carrying values of cash and cash equivalents, amounts receivable, deposits, accounts payable and accrued liabilities and note payable approximate their fair values due to the relatively short period to maturity of those financial instruments.
+The carrying values of cash and cash equivalents, amounts receivable, deposits, share subscriptions receivable, accounts payable and accrued liabilities and note payable approximate their fair values due to the relatively short period to maturity of those financial instruments.